fgm/beanstalk-munin-php/INSTALL.md

-# Install the Munin plugins for Beanstalkd
+# Install the Munin plugins for Beanstéalkd

 ## Requirements